lucasmreis/blogSource/src/posts/npm-is-an-amazing-build-tool.md

 }
 ```

-One can also run npm scripts inside npm scripts!
+You can also run npm scripts inside npm scripts!
 Let's create a first version of a complete `build` script, using the `js`, `html` and `assets` scripts:

 ```javascript
 "scripts": {